Алея до музею зі статуєю дівчинки з колосками

 • composing the unified register of documentary evidence, creating databases and arranging the testimonies of the Holodomor witnesses;

-• creating of permanent expositions and exhibitions.
+• Creation of permanent expositions and exhibitions.